 You can preview price changes on the Change Item Price form before you apply them.
 When you click Preview then Process, the system generates a report that displays the current prices as well as the new prices once the price changes are applied.

-The following table describes the reports.
+This table describes the price change reports: